profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.5.4 =
+* Added filter to login, registration, password reset and edit profile form tag
+* Fixed bug where license is deem invalid after check. now it can update license status
+* Remove some shipped bootstrap css bloat
+* Added event triggering in various stages of ajax mode of forms
+* Added ajax support to melange form
+* Fixed mixed content warning in console for Rye google font css import rule
+* Added some action hook to support buddypress profile sync addon

 = 2.5.3 =
 * Fix critical bug where resetting of password was failing.